Women in Aviation International: Annual conference

-The conference includes educational workshops, networking opportunities with various aspects of the aviation industry, a scholarship awards banquet, and the annual WAI Pioneer Hall of Fame Induction Ceremony.
-Approximately a half million dollars in scholarship money was being awarded by 2004.
-A portion of the scholarships are awarded to men.
+The conference includes educational workshops, networking opportunities with various aspects of the aviation industry, scholarship awards and the annual WAI Pioneer Hall of Fame Induction Ceremony.

 In 1996, Robin Lamar and Marcia Buckingham sponsored an organizational meeting for aviation and mechanics at the WAI annual conference, leading to the formation of a new group, called the Association for Women in Aviation Maintenance.

+The organization hosted the 35th Annual Women in Aviation Conference in Orlando, FL, March 21–23, 2024.